tintindo37/tintindo37/README.md

 **DevOps & Automation:**

-* Become proficient with Ansible for configuration management and orchestration.
+* Become proficient with Ansible and Terraform for configuration management and orchestration.
 * Build and manage robust CI/CD pipelines using Jenkins or TeamCity.
 * Improving python scripting
 * Learn container orchestration system like Kubernetes and making my own docker containers